Freetown: Access by sea

 Sierra Leone has the largest natural harbour on the African continent.
 Ships from all over the globe berth at Freetown's Queen Elizabeth II Quay.
 Passenger, cargo, and private craft also utilize Government Wharf nearer to central Freetown.
 Recent investment has seen the introduction of high-tech cargo scanning facilities.

 Access by land

 Road

 Sierra Leone's infrastructure is limited, and its highways and roads reflect this.
 The roads and highways of the country are administered by the Sierra Leone Roads Authority (SLRA) which has often been crippled by corruption.
 Highway 1 enters the city from the town of Waterloo, several kilometers to the south.
 Despite the SLRA's limited capabilities, main feeder/trunk roads have been reconstructed to a high standard.
-The following are random photos of roads in the city.

 Railway

 Following a recommendation from the International Bank for Reconstruction and Development, the Sierra Leone Government Railway which linked Freetown to the rest of the country was permanently closed in 1974.
 The iron rails were looted in the following years.